LoganGrier/constrained-type/README.md

 let set2 = Set.make(unconstrainedSet2, ~constraint_=module(AllInteger2))
 let union = set1->Belt.Set.union(set2) // Set union to {1, 2, 3, 4, 5, 6, 8}
 ```

+## Macros

+*ConstrainedType.Inequality* builds inequality constraints and helper functions from a comparable.
+See ConstrainedType_Inequality.resi for documentation.

+## Built-In Constraints

+*ConstrainedType.Integer*.
+The module interface satisfies *ConstrainedType.Inequality.Module*.
+*ConstrainedType.Array*.
+Offers a generic NonEmpty constraint, and utilities to create ConstraintType.Value.t objects satisfying NonEmpty.

+## Constraints on Generic Types

+Because of how rescript handles generics, the syntax for creating constraints on generic types is verbose and unintuitive.
+See ConstrainedType_Array.res for an example.